cjjohnson0728/hello-world/README.md

 # hello-world
 school
-I'm not a hot mess mom trying to get this degree.
+I'm just a hot mess mom trying to get this degree.